 With Rodeo, you even have the option to see each update converted into a cash value.
 Being confronted with the effect of each action converted into cash, will really help you think twice about every move you make.

-This extends beyond the team.
 Being able to share performance insights with your clients also improves their trust in you.
-It will feel more like a collaborative experience for them instead of just awaiting results once the project is closed.
+It helps build your relationship and feels more like a collaborative experience for them instead of just awaiting results once the project is closed.

 If you are currently not utilizing project management software, you are wasting way too much time estimating and calculating data yourself.
 Needless to say, it becomes near impossible to generate anything close to real-time data.
 You can’t keep recalculating things after each update manually, it’s too complicated and time-consuming.